BodyCartography Project

 BodyCartography Project is a dance performance duo composed of Olive Bieringa and Otto Ramstad.
-Their work is influenced by their studies at the Body-Mind Center, where dance is taught based on a somatic movement approach.
-The pair have created over 150 dance works, including site-specific creations, stage productions, film, and installations.
-BodyCartography Project makes dances that engage with the vital materiality of the body, embodiment, and interaction of body and space.
+Their work is influenced by their studies in dance, performance, film and Body-Mind Centering®, a somatic movement approach.
+The pair have been collaborating since 1998. creating performance works for different contexts, public spaces, theaters and museums, stage productions, film, and installations.
+BodyCartography Project cultivates approaches and tools with somatics, dance, and choreography to support our collective evolution in this moment of planetary crisis.
+BodyCartography Project engages with the vital materiality of bodies, minds, and the more than human world, to co-create live experiences to generate re-enchantment, relationship, and presence.